uclaacm/Styleguide/_pages/01__home.md

 ---
 ![ACM Design Logo]({{ site.baseurl }}/assets/home/design-logo.png){: #logo}

-# Communicating Tech for People #
+# Communicating Tech for People: UCLA ACM's official styleguide  #

+Hey there!
+This is UCLA ACM's official styleguide, created by UCLA ACM Design.
+We've created a collection of resources and assets for the entirety of UCLA ACM to use, so we can spend less time on locating where a logo's PNG is, and more time on preparing events and workshops.

 ### What is ACM Design? ###

-UCLA ACM’s primary goal is to serve the UCLA CS and tech community.
-As our community grew in size, so did our need for a unified visual identity.
-We saw there was a large opportunity to make UCLA ACM more accessible, and communicate our mission better.

-In response, ACM Design was created.
-We are an internal committee inside ACM that supports the rest of our organization by unifying and maintaining our branding.
+As UCLA ACM's community grew in size, so did our need for a unified visual identity.
+In addition, we saw there was a large opportunity to make UCLA ACM more accessible, and communicate our mission better.
+UCLA ACM Design was created in response to these both these concerns, so we could have a single group that designs, manages, and supports the entirety of our visual identity.

-### What's this website for? ###
-We've creaed a collection of resources and assets for the entirety of ACM to use, so we can spend less time on locating where a logo PNG is, and more time on preparing events and workshops.
+UCLA ACM is comprised of a single administrative group and six committees, each covering different subtopics inside the world of computer science.
+This leads to seven different groups that need personalized, but unified, branding.
+To see more, click on one of the sections in the sidebar on the left!